IncSow/study_test/README.md

 - [ ] A user can come back to a started quizz at the question he stopped

-- [ ] Add or improve a feature of your own choice
+- [X] Add or improve a feature of your own choice : The user can see how many time the quizz has been played, and how many he played it.